anticlimactech/verbose-waffle/README.md

 }
 ```

-A programming joke in block quotes:
+A bad joke in block quotes:
 > A guy walks into a bar and asks for 1.014 root beers.

 > The bartender says, “I’ll have to charge you extra, that’s a root beer float”.

 > So the guy says, “In that case, better make it a double.”

 * this is in a bulleted list
 * so is this